kvlester/ASTR335/README.md

 Activity 6 - Spectroscopic binary star orbit

 My students also completed a final project to redo one of these activities on a new "unknown" data set, write up a mini journal article, and present their results to the class.

+You're welcome to email me if you would like the solutions to the activities, or if you have any suggestions / comments on the activities!